ccorcoles/parachute/raw_translations/SPA The Parachute Message.md

 ### Some parts of the parachute are orange, and some are white.
 We can guess that orange is some colour, and white is no colour.

 #### Algunas partes del paracaídas son de color naranja y otras blancas.
-Podemos suponer que el naranja es color y que el blanco no lo es.
+Podemos suponer que el naranja es color y que el blanco es la ausencia de color.

 .